It’s What We Do.

 Bethany is passionate about giving back and serves as the past Board Chair for Creative Care for Reaching Independence (CCRI) and is on the board of directors for The Great North Pole.
 She is a past participant of the United Way’s 35 Under 35 Program and The Chamber’s Leadership Program.
 Bethany was selected as one of Prairie Business Magazine’s Top 25 Women in Business for 2020.
 She has been globally recognized annually, receiving awards by Dale Carnegie and Associates for her achievements in the industry and the market penetration and training quality within the territory.

-Tyler Fischbach serves as the Community Engagement Manager for The City of Fargo.
-Tyler holds a BS in Graphic Communications from Minnesota State University Moorhead and is a graduate of the FMWF Chamber’s 2017-18 Leadership program.
+Tyler Fischbach serves as the Vice President of Communications for the Fargo Moorhead West Fargo Chamber of Commerce.
+Tyler holds a BS in Graphic Communications from Minnesota State University Moorhead, is a graduate of the FMWF Chamber’s 2017-18 Leadership program and is in the process of obtaining his IOM certification through the U.S. Chamber’s Institute for Organizational Management.
 He is passionate about being actively involved in and committed to the great community he has enjoyed since 2010.

 Clare Garberg graduated from St Luke’s Hospital School of Nursing in 1975 and spent 38 years in Pediatrics at St Luke’s/Meritcare/Sanford Children’s.
 While working there, Clare and her husband Bryan took home two infants with extensive medical needs as foster children.
 One of them is Lizzie, who is now 30 years old and living her best life in the care of the SLS department at CCRI.
 Clare also spent four years working in memory care and she spent the final two years of her 45½-year nursing career on the CCRI nursing team.
 Clare and Bryan have six children ages 21–43 and six grandchildren.
 They are loving lake life in their home on Upper Cormorant with their two beagles, puggle, and foster dogs (they have adopted out 30 foster dogs!)